-The selection of the analytical testing methods identified in Table G.16-6 is based on the following considerations:
+The selection of the analytical testing methods identified in Table G.5-4 is based on the following considerations:

-- e. the capability to perform data reduction, validation, and reporting; - f. the physical form of the waste; - g. constituents of concern; - h. required detection limits (e.g., regulatory thresholds); and - i. information requirements (e.g., waste classification).
+- e. the physical form of the waste;

+- f. constituents of interest;

+- g. required detection limits (e.g., regulatory thresholds); and

+- h. information requirements (e.g., waste classification).

-6.4.2 Quality Assurance/Quality Control
+- 6.4.2 Quality Assurance/Quality Control

 All sampling and analysis will be conducted in accordance with QA/QC procedures defined by the latest revision of "Test Methods for Evaluating Solid Waste, Physical/Chemical Methods" (SW-846) (EPA, 1986) or other Department-approved procedures.
 Field sampling procedures and laboratory analyses will be evaluated through the use of QA/QC samples to assess the overall quality of the data produced.
-QC samples evaluate precision, accuracy, and potential sample contamination associated with the sampling and analysis process, and is described in the following sections, along with information on calculations necessary to evaluate the QC results.
+QC samples evaluate precision, accuracy, and potential sample contaminations associated with the sampling and analysis process, and are described in the following sections, along with information on calculations necessary to evaluate the QC results.